 Geranium incanum usually has pink or mauve flowers.
-The white form does, however, represent a recognized variation, viz.
-Geranium incanum var. incanum that is usually white or pink.
-It is a low-growing perennial herb that creeps or scrambles with many soft branches that divide at the base above a taproot.
-It tends to form a mat, grows in full sun or semi-shade and is a garden favourite.
+The white form does, however, represent a recognised variety, viz.
+G. incanum var. incanum that is white, but also sometimes pink.
+A low-growing perennial herb, the plant creeps or scrambles by means of its many soft branches, divided at the base above the taproot.
+The plant forms a mat, growing in full sun or semi-shade; a garden favourite.

-The distribution area of the plant ranges from Malmesbury in the west along the coastal zone to Port Elizabeth and up into tropical Africa.
-The flowering time is end winter to end spring.
+The distribution of G. incanum ranges from Malmesbury in the west along the coastal zone to Port Elizabeth and up into tropical Africa.
+Flowering time is end winter through spring.